 Things like finding the off-the-path waterfall, clearing customs, and learning the beginnings of a new language will start off feeling exhilarating.

 It’s a sad day when the thrill that travel used to give you is replaced with the same feeling that drove you out of normal life.
 Whether it’s boredom, indifference, or a vague sense of feeling lost, it comes to travel the same way it comes to any routine.

 The question of “where do I want to go next?” will feel like a sigh instead of the “eeeek” that it used to be.

 If you’re not prepared to experience and react to this, you might spiral right into an identity crisis…

 8. You Might Struggle With Identity

-If a digital nomad stops traveling, are they still a digital nomad?
-If a digital nomad stops loving travel, are they still a digital nomad?
-If a digital nomad stays with their parents for a year during a pandemic are they still a digital nomad?
+If a digital nomad stops traveling, are they still digital nomads?
+If a digital nomad stops loving travel, are they still digital nomad?
+If a digital nomad stays with their parents for a year during a pandemic are they still digital nomads?
 We’re spiraling deeper and deeper here.